typebytes/angular-checklist/content/ngrx/dont-store-state-that-can-be-derived.md

 # Solution

 To fix this, we **shouldn't store state that can be derived**.
 If we store the `users` and the `selectedUserId`, we can easily derive which user is selected.
-This is logic that we can put in a selector.
-The state object's type would look like this.
+This is logic that we can put in a selector or most probably in a composed selector.
+As a solution, we can define the state object as follows:

 ```ts
 export interface ApplicationState {